Skip to main content

 Units without a smart contract are displayed with a label "Coming soon".

-• The unit’s details, images, and description will be visible.
+• The unit’s details, media files, and description will be visible.

 • The token purchase options will be disabled.